 3. For persons whose primary identification is in fields other than history.

-4. K–12 teachers receive Perspectives and the AHR; annual meeting Program; and Society for History Education’s History Teacher.
+4. K–12 teachers also receive the Society for History Education’s History Teacher.

 All categories (except Life) receive a $12 discount per year when joining or renewing if they choose not to receive print copies of the AHR.

 A $20 postage fee is added for members with international addresses, including Canada and Mexico, unless they decline all print publications.